ethosdev/ethosdev.github.io/beacon-chain.md

 It is clearer to associate stakers with a stake, and validators with a **balance**.
 Each validator has a maximum balance of 32 ETH, but stakers can stake all their ETH.
 For every 32 ETH staked, one validator is activated.

 Validators are executed by _**validator clients**_ that make use of a beacon (chain) node.
 A **beacon node** has the functionality of following and reading the Beacon Chain.
 A validator client can implement beacon node functionality or make calls into beacon nodes.
 One validator client can execute one or more validators.

-## **Crosslinks: Rooting Shards to the Beacon Chain**

-A crosslink is a reference in a beacon block to a shard block.
-A crosslink is how the Beacon Chain follows the head of a shard chain.
-As there are 64 shards, each beacon block can contain up to 64 crosslinks.
-A beacon block might only have one crosslink, if at that slot, there were no proposed blocks for 63 of the shards.
-Crosslinks are planned for eth2 Phase 1 to root the shard chains into the Beacon Chain, serving as the base of the shard fork choice, shard chain finality, and for cross shard communication.
-All shard chains are following the Beacon Chain at all times.

 ## **Committees: Introduction**